verbsteam/nouns-fork-spec/split-proposal-spec.md

   - Any owner can put their tokens in escrow, contributing towards reaching split threshold.
   - Token owners can pull their tokens out of escrow as long we haven't entered the split period.
   - We enter the split period when the number of escrowed tokens meets the split threshold, and someone calls the execute split DAO function.
+  - Escrow enables voting & proposing while in escrow by allowing token owners to delegate their votes.
 - **Split period**:
   - Starts upon the deployment of a New DAO, and goes for several days (e.g. 7 days), allowing more token owners to join New DAO.
   - During this period regular OG DAO proposals can't be executed, to prevent race conditions between the split flow and any malicious proposals.